skip to content

 Maternity and Adoption Leave

-UKRI funded students are entitled to 52 weeks of maternity leave if the expected week of childbirth will occur during the period of their award.
-The first 26 weeks will be paid at full stipend rate, pro-rated as necessary for part-time students.
-The following 13 weeks should be paid at a level commensurate with statutory maternity pay.
+UKRI funded students are entitled to 52 weeks of maternity leave if the expected week of childbirth (or actual date of birth) falls inside their funded period.
+The first 26 weeks are paid at full stipend rate, pro-rated as necessary for part-time students.
+The following 13 weeks are paid at a level commensurate with statutory maternity pay.
 The final 13 weeks are not paid.
+The end date of the studentship will be extended to reflect any period of leave.

-When submitting notification to your Funding Administrator, you should attach a formal certificate or evidence stating the expected week of childbirth (eg form MatB1) or date of adoption placement.
+You must notify your Funding Administrator and include evidence of the expected week of childbirth (eg form MatB1) or the date of adoption placement.
 You must also complete an application to the University to intermit your studies.
+If possible, please give notice 15 weeks before the expected birth, or within seven days of being matched with a child in the case of adoption leave.

 Paternity and Parental Leave

 Ordinary Paternity Leave cannot start before the birth and must end within 56 days of the birth.
-Unpaid parental leave must be completed within 12 months of the birth of the child.
-This leave may be taken in up to three blocks of leave, or all at once.
+Unpaid parental leave must be completed within 12 months of birth.
+This leave may be taken in one to three blocks.
+In all cases studentship end dates will be updated to reflect the period of leave.
+If possible, please give notice three weeks before the expected birth.

 A summary of the allowances can be found below: